 When one client has financial problems but you have others, you have a good chance of staying afloat.
 But when you’re a niche freelancer and your entire sector is in a slump, you’re in trouble.

-A lot of segments of the economy of a lot more volatile than many people realize.
+Many segments of the economy are a lot more volatile than people realize.
 And if you don’t follow financial news, you may not know about the down cycles for your niche until it’s at a dire point.

 You may think you’re making a safe choice with something that seems evergreen like parenting, fashion, or journalism.
 But pay close attention to where those “safe” niches get the majority of their revenue.